bignellrp/octopus-home-plug/README.md

 # Optional.
 Discord alerts

 If you have a Discord server you can create a webhook and update a channel when the plug is activated.

+# Optional.
+Rate command

+Using a Dockerfile run command you can add an alias for getting the current rate just by typing "rate" on the container's cli